-If the risks, hardships and anxiety of life during a pandemic were not enough, my fellow northern Californians are now facing another health crisis.
+If the risks, hardships and anxiety of life during a pandemic were not enough, my fellow northern Californians now have to deal with climate anxiety and other health crisis.

 As I write this, hundreds of wildfires are burning across the state, among them two of the largest ever in California.
 Together, the fires have burned more than 1.4 million acres, destroyed 2,800 homes and buildings, killed eight people and forced thousands to evacuate their homes.